 Set-Rite

-I like this Full Extender Kit contains almost everything I need to solve my toilet flange problem.
+I like this Full Extender Kit containing everything I need to solve my toilet flange problem.
 The kit included:

 To complete the repair, you would also need to purchase a standard wax ring (without the plastic cone/funnel) as well as “Johnny” bolts or T-Bolts in proper length.